 We partner with United Jewish Organizations (UJO) of Williamsburg and the Polish Slavic Center in Greenpoint to provide ethnically appropriate meals in Community District #1, and we subcontract with Shalom Senior Center in Crown Heights to provide Glatt Kosher Meals in their community.
 The home delivered weekend meals are provided under contract with Citymeals-on-Wheels.

 The Central Brooklyn Food Democracy Project advances a culture of healthy food, resilience and cooperative self-determination among long-term residents who are at risk of residential and commercial displacement in Central Brooklyn.
-In direct response to a pattern and practice of food redlining in Central Brooklyn, the Brooklyn Movement Center and RiseBoro, two organizations with decades of experience in building self-determining economies, have partnered to imagine a neighborhood-based food system powered by a new generation of consumer- and worker-owned cooperative food enterprises.
-Our 2020 – 2021 Worker Coop Academy is in full swing, with our first cohort graduating in the late Spring.
-Look out later this summer for information about how to be a part of our 2021-2022 cohort!
+In direct response to a pattern and practice of food redlining in Central Brooklyn, the Brooklyn Movement Center and RiseBoro have partnered to imagine a neighborhood-based food system powered by a new generation of consumer- and worker-owned cooperative food enterprises.

-Incubated by the Brooklyn Movement Center, the Central Brooklyn Food Coop (The Food Coop) is a game-changing initiative in one of the most rapidly gentrifying areas in NYC.
-Set to open in 2021, It has been organizing since 2014 and is the nerve center and engine of the project.
+Incubated by the Brooklyn Movement Center (BMC), the Central Brooklyn Food Coop (The Food Coop) is a game-changing initiative in one of the most rapidly gentrifying areas in NYC.
+Set to open Fall of 2022, It has been organizing since 2014 and is the nerve center and engine of the project.
 As a Black-led retail food cooperative, it will enable thousands of low- and moderate-income residents to nourish themselves with healthy and affordable food.
 As a consumer-owned coop, each member holds an equity stake in the coop and helps lower operational costs through an investment fee and three hours of monthly labor.

 A UNIFIED VISION OF COMMUNITY FOOD SOVEREIGNTY